Evil: A Self-Examination

 Have I become less able to see my own faults and sins, less willing to admit them?

 Am I less subject to the laws of the land?
 More inclined to cut corners in my business ethics, my taxes, my driving?
 Inclined to borrow and not return?
-Inclined to make agreements and excuse not keep them?
+Inclined to make agreements and excuse not keeping them?

 Have I learned to quickly shift the focus onto someone else's perceived failings, and away from mine?
 Am I quick to accuse others of evil, less ready to see it in myself?